Ai-Ai delas Alas: Theatrical featured films of MEDA Productions

-As a talent manager
+Talent manager

 Ai-Ai delas Alas was the manager of the Filipino hiphop collective Ex Battalion for a brief period of time, from June 2018 to May 2019.

 The former manager reportedly relinquished her role to the group's original leader, Mark Maglasang due to the unprofessional and disobedient attitude of most of the members.
-According to her, she has been putting up with their behavior for 9 months already, characterized with continuous absence in meeting sessions and disrespectful behaviour displayed by other members when reprimanded.
+According to her, she has been putting up with their behavior for 9 months already, characterize by the continuous absence in meeting sessions and disrespectful behavior displayed by other members when reprimanded.
 "I can only do so much.
 If they want their group to prosper, then I guess they must change themselves first.
 I can't help them if they won't help themselves", she insisted.